Death sentence of Devinder Pal Singh Bhullar

-A chemical engineering professor by profession, he taught in Ludhiana before his conviction for a bomb blast in Delhi.
-He was declared guilty—under India's Terrorism and Disruptive Activities (Prevention) Act (TADA), of killing nine bystanders in a 1993 car bombing intended to kill politician Maninderjeet Singh Bitta, and sentenced to death by hanging by a split decision.
-The Supreme Court of India commuted his death sentence to life Imprisonment on 31 March 2014, both on the ground of an unexplained and inordinate delay of eight years in deciding his mercy petition and on the ground of mental illness.
+Devinder Pal Singh Bhullar (born 26 May 1965 in Punjab, India) was sentenced to death by hanging by a split decision for a 1993 car bombing in Delhi.
+A chemical engineering professor by profession, he had taught in Ludhiana.
+A court declared Bhullar guilty under India's Terrorism and Disruptive Activities (Prevention) Act (TADA) of killing nine bystanders in the bombing, which also injured 31 and had intended to kill politician Maninderjeet Singh Bitta.
+The Supreme Court of India had confirmed Bhullar's death sentence in a fractured and divided decision, and it eventually commuted the sentence to life imprisonment on 31 March 2014, both on the grounds of an unexplained and inordinate delay of eight years in deciding his mercy petition and on the ground of mental illness.

-Crime
+Bombing and sentencing

 On 11 September 1993, a car bomb exploded outside the offices of the Indian Youth Congress on Raisina Road in New Delhi, killing nine people.
 The remote-controlled bomb used RDX as explosive.
 The primary target for the mid-day bombing was identified as Maninder Singh Bitta, a vocal critic of Khalistani separatists, who was leaving the Youth Congress offices in his car.
 Bitta survived the attack with shrapnel wounds to his chest.
 However, two of Bitta's body guards were killed.

 After investigation, authorities named Bhullar as the bomber responsible for the 1993 Raisina Road car bomb.
-Bhullar's sympathizers argue that he was targeted solely for supporting the Khalistani separatist cause and for speaking out against injustices in Punjab during the 1980s, in particular students missing after police encounters, Operation Woodrose and the 1984 sikh killing.
+Bhullar's sympathizers argue that he was targeted solely for supporting the Khalistani separatist cause and for speaking out against injustices in Punjab during the 1980s, in particular students missing after police encounters, Operation Woodrose and the 1984 anti-Sikh riots.
 The prosecution claimed that he was part of the proscribed separatist organization, Khalistan Liberation Force.
 However, his family and friends deny this claim.

 In the appellate stage of the trial he was found guilty by a majority of 2–1.
 The two judges who upheld the death sentence have found his confession admissible.
 The dissenting Judge, presiding judge of the three-judge bench, however, acquitted the accused, finding that he was not guilty of participating in the 1993 car bomb attack and too much doubt remained on the authenticity of the alleged confession to the Punjab police.
 However, the other two judges convicted him, arguing that proof "beyond reasonable doubt" should be a "guideline, not a fetish".
 Bhullar was named responsible based on his confession; but the defense claims that it was taken under duress.

-Devinder Pal Singh Bhullar has gone in appeal over the judgement of the trial court and his conviction was upheld at all the stages.
-Finally, a Presidential pardon was sought by him and granted on ground of inordinate delay in deciding his mercy petition and his schizophrenia.
+Devinder Pal Singh Bhullar has gone in appeal over the judgement of the trial court, and his conviction was upheld at all the stages.
+Finally, he sought a Presidential pardon, which was granted on ground of inordinate delay in deciding his mercy petition and his schizophrenia.